TurakhiaLab/metaWEPP/README.md

 ## <a name="intro"></a> Introduction

-metaWEPP is a Snakemake-based bioinformatics pipeline that enables haplotype-level resolution from metagenomic or mixed-genome sequencing data.
+metaWEPP is a Snakemake-based bioinformatics pipeline that enables haplotype-level resolution from metagenomic or mixed-genome samples.
 As illustrated in Figure 1, metaWEPP can analyze complex mixed-genome samples, such as environmental metagenomes or clinical specimens with co-infections.
-It leverages [Kraken2](https://github.com/DerrickWood/kraken2) for taxonomic classification, and then uses [WEPP](https://github.com/TurakhiaLab/WEPP) to determine haplotypes for each identified pathogen using a Mutation-Annotated Tree (MAT) built with [UShER](https://github.com/yatisht/usher) — a daily updated phylogeny of globally available clinical sequences and their inferred ancestors, enabling near-haplotype variant resolution of variants in metagenomic samples.
-The pipeline also integrates WEPP’s interactive visualization dashboard, which allows in-depth exploration of detected haplotypes for each pathogen — offering unprecedented fine-grained insight into metagenomic samples.
+It leverages [Kraken2](https://github.com/DerrickWood/kraken2) for taxonomic classification, and then uses [WEPP](https://github.com/TurakhiaLab/WEPP) to determine haplotypes for each identified pathogen using a Mutation-Annotated Tree (MAT) built with [UShER](https://github.com/yatisht/usher) — a daily updated phylogeny of globally available clinical sequences and their inferred ancestors, enabling near-haplotype variant resolution in metagenomic samples.
+The pipeline also integrates WEPP’s interactive visualization dashboard, which allows in-depth exploration of detected haplotypes for each pathogen — offering fine-grained insights into metagenomic samples.
 For benchmarking and testing, metaWEPP incorporates the metagenomic simulation tool, [MeSS](https://github.com/metagenlab/MeSS).

 <div align="center">
     <img src="metaWEPP.png" width="600">